Amirkia1998/University-Course-Registration/README.md

 students to the system
 using this application.
 Courses can be added to a student's schedule.
-That course can also be dropped.
+That course can also be dropped later.
 Course Registration Status, Course Information,
 Class List, and Student's Schedule are written to the text files.